MAFernCosta/maferncosta.github.io/README.md

 - Updated contact section and CV

 To do:
-- collapsible navbar on mobile devices.
+- [ ] some pagination for the projects, i just want to show maybe 4 items at first and then add show more button.
-- some pagination for the projects, i just want to show maybe 4 items at first and then add show more button.
+- [ ] maybe do some animations?
-- maybe do some animations?
+- [ ] Display the website in German by default and automatically detect if the visitor is located in a German-speaking country (e.g., Germany, Austria, Switzerland).

 Stay tuned for updates!